takanori-pskq/numpy/doc/source/reference/routines.char.rst

 String operations
 *****************

-.. currentmodule:: numpy.char
+.. module:: numpy.core.defchararray

+The `numpy.core.defchararray` module provides a set of vectorized string operations for arrays of type `numpy.str_` or `numpy.bytes_`.
+All of them are based on the string methods in the Python standard library.

 .. module:: numpy.char

-The `numpy.char` module provides a set of vectorized string operations for arrays of type `numpy.str_` or `numpy.bytes_`.
-All of them are based on the string methods in the Python standard library.
+.. note:: :mod:`numpy.char` is the preferred alias for :mod:`numpy.core.defchararray`.

 String operations
 -----------------